mcintosh1775/mcintosh1775.github.io/content/episodes/episode-220-transcript.md

 My problem is I just get so busy that it just whatever it was is what it was, and it I don't think about it.
 And then I wake up and go, oh, wait.
 Maybe I need to maybe I need to update that.
 I I am fortunate in that I'm using my my wallet, seed signer, enough that I'm not gonna forget how to use it.
 Okay?

 But, yeah, there are things that I definitely should be doing at this point that I am not.
 So I appreciate, this just for that.
 You could have saved my family a literal fortune.
 Thank you, Kenshin.
 Right.
 Not that I have that fortune now just in case anybody's listening.
 Yeah.
 Yeah.
 I wished.
 Alright.
 I wished, but if I did, you wouldn't know.
 So what does it matter?
 I'm telling you, man.
-How will you know when Macintosh makes it?
+How will you know when McIntosh makes it?
 I might actually drive him a newer truck.

 [00:56:17] Kenshin: